-Office supplies are located in the metal cabinets in Dulles Hall 106 (next to refrigerator).
-Please contact Kara Campbell (campbell.1644@osu.edu) or Chris Burton (burton.7@osu.edu) for out-of-stock or special request items.
+Office supplies are located in the metal cabinets in Dulles Hall 106.
+Please contact Libby Bruce (bruce.69@osu.edu) for out-of-stock or special request items.

-F. Technology Assistance
+G. Technology Assistance

 In addition to ASC Tech, the BuckeyeBar, located in 60A Thompson Library, offers face-to-face technology consultation and service to Ohio State faculty, staff, and students.